 Students who have graduated under the previous regulations in another university: access is not automatic and is subordinated to their possession of the necessary educational credits and to the availability of places.
 The Mobility Commission evaluates each application in relation to the curriculum of studies of the Academy.

 Students possessing an Arch. diploma SUPSI or from other Swiss professional universities (FHS, HES) may enroll in the MSc course by accumulating at least 30 educational credits as defined by the Academy.
 The Academy reserves the right to examine the candidate’s specific curriculum.

 The official teaching language is Italian, but individual lectures, courses or design studios and their relevant examinations may be conducted in English.
 Working knowledge of English is desirable and may be prescribed by the Study and Examination Regulations.
 By specific request made in good time, and with the agreement of the faculty member responsible for each examination, the examinations may be taken in other languages.

 For students who are not native Italian speakers, the Academy organizes intensive courses in Italian which take place before the academic year.
 Other courses are offered during the semesters.
 Various institutions organize courses in Italian for the purpose of attending university courses.

-Applicants with a Bachelor in Architecture obtained from a Swiss Polytechnic or from a Swiss SUP/HES must send the completed application documents from November by 1 June (postmark date applies as a deadline).
+Applicants with a Bachelor in Architecture obtained from a Swiss Polytechnic or from a Swiss SUP/HES must apply online from November by 1 June.

 Tuition fees for the Master's degrees amount to CHF 4,000 per semester.
 Applicants whose official residence was in Switzerland or Liechtenstein at the time of the final high school exam (Maturità) pay a reduced semester fee of CHF 2,000.